eibiflo/cf_cookiemanager/Documentation/Configuration/AutoConfiguration/Index.rst

 How to use:
     This is done by using the :ref:`CF-Cookie-API <cookieapi.coding-freaks.com>` service.
 You can find the configuration in the :guilabel:`Cookie Settings` module in the backend.

-Please note that the output of this tool may not be completely accurate.
-It is intended to assist with analyzing a website's cookie behavior and should not be relied on as the sole source of information.

 Start Scan
 ______________________________